vdavidmarques/consultoria-vida-segura/README.md

 - Configure the wp-config.php file with your database credentials.

 ### 2. Install WordPress Plugins
-- ACF PRO (Advanced Custom Fields): For creating custom content fields within WordPress.
+- ACF (Advanced Custom Fields): For creating custom content fields within WordPress.
 - Safe SVG: Allows the safe upload and use of SVG files in WordPress.
 - Contact Form 7